-If any student (or I) must isolate or quarantine I will distribute a Zoom meeting link and open the room associated with that link to allow students to participate virtually and/or to hold class virtually.
-You must notify me via email as soon as possible (preferably 24 hours before class) if you have tested positive and need access to this virtual option.
+If a significant percentage of the class (or I) must isolate or quarantine, I will distribute a Zoom meeting link and open the room associated with that link to hold class virtually.
+You must notify me via email as soon as possible (preferably 24 hours before class) if you have tested positive and need accommodations/alternatives.